How to Make a Career Page Stand Out on Your Website

-The best career page is a fully featured page with images, links, and information on company culture that helps your business stand out so you can attract top talent.
-The career page should list what job opportunities are available and inform the job seeker why they should work for your company.
+When you create a career page on your website it should be a fully featured page with images, links, and information on company culture that helps your business stand out.
+It should also list what job opportunities are available and inform the job seeker why they should work for your company.
+Be sure to provide all necessary information—without cluttering the page.

 1. Make It Easy to Find

-If a job seeker can’t find your career page, they can’t apply for your open positions.
 A link to the career page should be on your homepage and in the footer of your website.
 It’s best not to hide it in a drop-down menu or sidebar.
 Job seekers should be able to access your career page with one click.
-Also, give it a logical page name like www.yourcompany.com/careers or www.yourcompany.com/jobs.
+Also, give it a logical page name, like www.yourcompany.com/careers or www.yourcompany.com/jobs.

-2. Use an Eye-catching Design
+2. Use Eye-catching Design

 The career page should show genuine employees, actual offices, and real events.
 It is not recommended that you use stock photos on your career page.
-Follow your company’s established branding as much as possible so the page looks like a continuation of your own website, even if it’s on a different site.
+Follow your company’s established branding as much as possible so the page looks like a continuation of your website, even if it’s on a different site.

 3. Ensure Your Career Page Is Easy to Navigate